ethercreative/next-starter/README.md

 # Next Starter

 This is a quick-start boilerplate for Next.js projects.

 It sets up Next.js, TypeScript, TypeScript Codegen, Preact, Sentry, Ether UI, Tailwind CSS (with PurgeCSS), GraphQL, ESLint, Prettier and commit-time asset optimisations.

+Back-end is assumed to be Craft CMS (with live preview support!).
+The only files this matters for is `pages/_example.tsx` and `pages/api/preview.ts`, which can be deleted/ignored if using another system.

 Recommended deployment is [Vercel](https://vercel.app).